dimforge/nphysics.org/docs/about.md

 # How to contribute

-Contribution are greatly appreciated and can be technical as well as financial.
+Contributions are greatly appreciated and can be technical as well as financial.

 ### Technical contribution